Amanda Ruter Dufour: Career

-In 1854, he received from President Franklin Pierce an appointment in the General Land Office,in Washington, D.C., to which place he removed with his family.
-Until the removal to Washington, consequent upon this appointment, Amanda Dufour had remained a resident of Indiana.
+In 1854, he received from President Franklin Pierce an appointment to the United States General Land Office, in Washington, D.C., where he moved with his family.
+Until the move to Washington, Amanda Dufour had remained a resident of Indiana.
 She was, therefore, a woman of the West, by birth, by education, by marriage, and by residence, and her poetical talents were exclusively of Western culture.
-Still, under every discouragement, she wrote, "Out of the fullness of the heart the mouth speaketh."
+Still, under discouragement, she wrote, "Out of the fullness of the heart the mouth speaketh."

 Dufour composed verses from a young age.
 Her peculiarly sensitive temperament long kept her talents from being appreciated.
 Having no confidence in her own abilities, she shrank from criticism.
 She was fond of writing for children, and published many poems adapted to their comprehension.
 In 1848, Hon.
-Joseph A. Wright, then governor of the State, sent from Indiana, for the Washington monument, a block of marble, on which was inscribed the motto: "No North, No South, Nothing but the Union."
+Joseph A. Wright, then governor of Indiana, sent a block of marble for the Washington monument, on which was inscribed the motto: "No North, No South, Nothing but the Union."
 This incident suggested to Dufour her poem entitled "The Ark of the Union."
 It was first published in the Washington Union, and was afterward, without her knowledge, set to music.
-Some months before the death of the scientist, Baron Von Humboldt, Mrs. Dufour wrote a poem on his distinction as "King of Science."
+Some months before the death of the scientist Baron Von Humboldt, Dufour wrote a poem on his distinction as "King of Science."
 She contributed to the Ladies' Repository, the Masonic Review, the School Day Visitor, the Republican, of Springfield, Ohio, the Louisville Journal, whose editor was the author and poet, George D. Prentice, and the Louisville Democrat.
 Contemporaries in time and similar in style and sentiment expressed were Julia Louisa Dumont and Mary Louisa Chitwood.

-In later years, owing chiefly to ill health, she was less conspicuous in the literary world.
-Dufour died in Washington, D.C., May 29, 1899, and was buried at that city's Rock Creek Cemetery.
+In later years, primarily due to ill health, she was less conspicuous in the literary world.
+Dufour died in Washington, D.C., May 29, 1899, and was buried there in Rock Creek Cemetery.